Chapter Two: Ann

 “I’m journalist.”

-“God, how refreshing!
-Someone with a real profession in this town.
+“Heyo, now that’s refreshing!
+Someone in this town with a real profession.
 How does it feel?
 To actually be of service to the world?”

 “I wish I knew.
-I’m only a profile writer.”
+I’m a profile writer.”

 “That sounds like it could do some good.”

 He actually snorts.
 “What, because of this pretty face?
 No, nobody knows me.
 Not yet!
 I’m a writer, too, if you can believe it.
 Only of scripts, alas.
-Writer-slash-director.
+Less useful than profiles!
+A writer-slash-director, I should say.
 This is mine.”
-He taps the pages in front of him.
+He taps his pages.

 “What’s it about?”